Project prioritization & repayment flexibility criteria

 Initial Project Proposals (IPPs) will be reviewed on a rolling basis.
 If you intend to submit a proposal, we encourage you to notify the TMF Program Management Office at email@example.com early so that the PMO is able to support your team through the entire TMF application and review process.
-Once the IPP is approved, agency teams will have three weeks to submit a Full Project Proposal (FPP).
+If an IPP is advanced to the next stage, agency teams will have three weeks to submit a Full Project Proposal (FPP).

 To ensure the Administration is balancing immediate response needs and congressional intent for the additional TMF funding in the American Rescue Plan, the Board intends to prioritize projects that cut across agencies, address immediate security gaps, and improve the public’s ability to access government services: